 Let’s say you want patients suffering from bunions to find you online.
 If a dozen local podiatrists have a page about bunions that says the same thing on all of their sites, Google is very unlikely to show more than one of them in search results.
 What good does it do the searcher if every one of the top ten results has exactly the same information for them?

 How likely is this to happen?
 Well, in a search for a local doctor who treats bunions, I found a podiatrist’s web page that began with this sentence: “A bunion is a bone deformity caused by an enlargement of the joint at the base and side of the big toe (metatarsophalangeal joint).”
 That page has a good deal of relevant, interesting content.
-But then when I searched in Google for that precise sentence, I found quite literally thousands of web pages with exactly the same content.
+But then when I searched in Google for that precise sentence, I found quite literally thousands of web pages (2,800 to be exact) with exactly the same content.
 The likelihood that multiple podiatrists serving the same geographical community have the same page on their websites is very high.
 Any two or three such podiatrists are almost certainly not all going to show up on the first page of Google because of that duplicate content issue.